 For many apps, you can define a fixed schema when the application starts, and define it using GraphQL schema language.
 In some cases, it's useful to construct a schema programmatically.
-You can do this using the GraphQLSchema
+You can do this using the GraphQLSchema constructor.

-types solely using schema language, you create them as separate object types.
+When you are using the GraphQLSchema constructor to create a schema, instead of defining Query and Mutation types solely using schema language, you create them as separate object types.

 For example, let's say we are building a simple API that lets you fetch user data for a few hardcoded users based on an id.
-Using buildSchema
+Using buildSchema we could write a server with:

 var express = require("express")var { graphqlHTTP } = require("express-graphql")var { buildSchema } = require("graphql")